lijuncheng16/foggycam/README.md

 I do not make any claims regarding the stability of the application, or its applicability for your own purposes.
 Use at your own risk.
 Code is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 **DO NOT USE** in critical security/surveillance scenarios.

+## Stability

+Tested on Linux Ubuntu 14.04, runs fine for 3 days so far. parameter: threshold 300 frame rate 23, bascially you can watch 5min length of actual recording in less than 2 mins.